hilliao/enterprise-solutions/googlecloud/create-notebooks/README.md

 Clone the code to your cloud source repository.
 With Cloud build trigger configured, pushing to the cloud source repository will trigger the build and deployment to Cloud Run.
 Verify Cloud Run is enabled in your project.
-Change the following section in cloudbuild.yaml for Cloud run related customization. substitute $_SVC_NAME with the Cloud run service name in build trigger.

 Add [--service-account parameter](https://cloud.google.com/sdk/gcloud/reference/run/deploy#--service-account) to `gcloud run deploy` and specify a Google service account with recommended roles in cloudbuild.yaml.
 Otherwise, compute engine default service account will be used.

-#### installing client secret
-0. Create a secret with specified name `oauth2_client_secret_oauth2bigquery_java` in cloudbuild.yaml to store the client secret
-0. Configure the cloud build service account to have secret accessor role

-#### Configure environment variables
-0. Set the redirect or callback URL per local debugging and production deployment server's URL as environment variable CALLBACK_URL; add it manually to the Cloud Run service's environment variables after a successful cloud build job.
-0. Set enronment variable CLIENT_SECRET, CLIENT_ID from https://console.cloud.google.com/apis/credentials
+ For Cloud run related customization, substitute $_SVC_NAME with the Cloud run service name in build trigger.

 ## Running the basic tests
 Call the /sleep?seconds=0 endpoint to see if 200 is returned
 ```